A Guide to Terminal Warehouse Work Site Accidents and Settlements

 Truck drivers injured in terminal warehouse work sites often suffer severe injuries.
 Unloading accidents, such as getting caught between a trailer and a dock plate, can be hazardous.
 Other common types of accidents include cargo falls, slips, and trips, forklift collisions, or being struck by boxes that were dropped or pushed off the edge of a loading dock.

 Employees of any company that operates a terminal warehouse work site must ensure the safety of workers.
-If workers at a terminal warehouse are not trained properly, or protocols are not followed, companies can be liable for injuries.
+If workers at a terminal warehouse are not trained properly or protocols are not followed, companies can be liable for injuries.

 Taking Control of Your Safety at Terminal Warehouse Work Sites